When it comes to creating video content for your business, most people think it requires a lot of equipment and a huge financial investment.

 High production value videos have their place, of course.
 But we’ve noticed an uptick in brands filming content at home during quarantine — and the response from customers has been overwhelmingly positive.

 It makes sense, in a way: in a world filled with picture-perfect influencers, audiences are craving a more authentic experience.
 And a video shot in your home with a smartphone?
-Well, it doesn’t get much more authentic than that.
+Well, it doesn’t get much more authentic than that, especially when you pay attention to things like lighting, focus, and background, which all contribute to a good video.

 The following tools and software represent a basic recording setup.
 In fact, you might already have some of them on hand:

-1. Basic lighting for creating videos with your phone
+1. Basic Lighting for Creating Videos with your iPhone

 Ring lights, as the name implies, are circular lights that clip onto your phone.
 We use and recommend this one ($15) because it’s super portable and comes with three different light modes.